 - GLOVES DO NOT TAKE THE PLACE OF HANDWASHING.
 Good hand washing is essential before and after offering health room services to each student.
 Running water and liquid soap are part of good technique.
-Hand sanitizer gels are acceptable when soap and water are not available. - Universal guidelines will be followed by all clinical staff and trained Unlicensed Assistive Personnel (UAP) when administering care to students/staff in all situations.
-All school personnel must follow standard precautions guidelines, including those specific to Blood Borne pathogens. - If a person's skin contacts bloody drainage, wash immediately with soap and water.
+Hand sanitizer gels are acceptable when soap and water are not available. - If a person's skin contacts bloody drainage, and/or other potentially infectious materials, wash immediately with soap and water.
 Report any blood exposures to Risk Management and Workman's Comp. - All Blood Borne Pathogen exposures must be reported to the employee's principal/administrator on-site.
 Excerpt from SBAC Comprehensive Safety Program, 1995, Blood Borne Pathogen Exposure Control Program: "The standard defines an "exposure incident" as specific eye, mouth, other mucous membrane, non-intact skin, or parental contact with blood or other potentially infections materials that results from the performance of an employee's duties.
 When the employee, student, or volunteer incurs an exposure incident, it must be reported to the principal on site administration."